 And yes, you’ll see this tunic featured in the film.
 The pants worn in Romeo and Juliet don’t fit my Curvy doll, so I just made her a pair of tights.
 I’ve included a link to my “How to Make Doll Tights” tutorial, so you can make some too.

-So without further ado, here’s the pattern and tutorials for making the tunic and tights that my Curvy is modeling for us:
+So without further ado, here’s the pattern and tutorials for making the hat, coat, tunic, and tights that my Curvy is modeling for us:

 I’m sorry I don’t have a re-mastered tutorial video for making this tunic.
 Back when I first started this sewing blog, I didn’t know how important it would be to take lots of pictures as I sewed.

 I’d like to think I’ve come a long way as a doll clothes tutorial YouTuber!
 My newer tutorials are a lot easier to follow, I think.

 But if you have any advice for future tutorials, I always appreciate helpful comments.
 Feel free to leave one.

 And don’t forget to come back tomorrow to view Romeo and Juliet “Act I”!